-\begin{claim} $\forall i \in [\ell]: \Hyb_2^{\ell + i - 1} \approx_s \Hyb_2^{\ell+i}$ \end{claim} \begin{proof} This follows from a similar argument as the proof of Claim \ref{claim:main}.
-This is due to the fact that the statement $x_\sz$ remains true whether a particular bit inside $\ct_0$ is flipped or not.
-This is because $\ct_1$ already consists of $\pi_\Sim$ which is sufficient to satisfy the second clause of the OR condition of statement $x_\sz$, due to the computational zero-knowledge property of $\Pi_\nizk$.
-Consequently, we can invoke the quantum-secure adaptive zero-knowledge guarantee for the outer proofs as in the proof of Claim \ref{claim:main}. \end{proof}
+\begin{lemma} $\forall i \in [\ell]: \Hyb_2^{\ell + i - 1} \approx_s \Hyb_2^{\ell+i}$ \end{lemma} \begin{proof} This follows from a similar argument as the proof of Lemma \ref{lemma:main}.
+This is due to the fact that the statement $x^\sz$ remains true whether a particular bit inside $\ct^0$ is flipped or not.
+This is because $\ct^1$ already consists of $\pi_\Sim$ which is sufficient to satisfy the second clause of the OR condition of statement $x^\sz$, due to the computational zero-knowledge property of $\Pi_\nizk$.
+Consequently, we can invoke the quantum-secure adaptive zero-knowledge guarantee for the outer proofs as in the proof of Lemma \ref{lemma:main}. \end{proof}